Multistability and Control in Ring Networks of Phase Oscillators with Frequency Heterogeneity and Phase Lag: Numerical analysis

-where $\psi_k=\phi_{k+1}-\phi_k$ for $i=1,\ldots, N-1$ and $\psi_N=\phi_{N}-\phi_1$, which are defined in the range $(-\pi,\pi]$.
-We repeat this for $M=10^5$ times to obtain the distribution of realized $q$.
+where $\psi_k=\phi_{k+1}-\phi_k$ for $k=1,\ldots, N-1$ and $\psi_N=\phi_{N}-\phi_1$, which are defined in the range $(-\pi,\pi]$.
+We repeat this for $M=10^4$ times to obtain the distribution of realized $q$.

-In Fig. \ref{fig:map}(a), we show the number of cases in which the system converges to a phase-locking state for given parameter values.
+In Fig. \ref{fig:map}(a), we show the fraction of runs that converge to a phase-locked state (i.e., the number of phase-locked outcomes divided by $M$) for given parameter values.
 We observe that for small $\sigma$, the system converges to a phase-locking state for all or most runs.
 As $\sigma$ increases, the convergence occurs less likely, as naturally expected.
 We also observe that convergence is facilitated and impeded as $\alpha$ increases for $0 \leq \alpha \lesssim 0.25 \pi$ and $0.25 \pi \lesssim \alpha \leq 0.45 \pi$, respectively.
-The system synchronizes most robustly for $\alpha \simeq 0.20$.
+The system synchronizes most robustly for $\alpha \simeq 0.20 \pi$.

 We next focus on the distribution of the winding number $q$ of obtained phase-locking states.
 Figure \ref{fig:histo}(a), which is for different $\alpha$ values with fixed $\sigma=0$, shows that the distribution becomes wider as $\alpha$ increases while keeping its unimodality.
 This property holds approximately true for $\sigma>0$ (result not shown).
 This indicates that convergence to a twisted state with larger $|q|$ values is facilitated as $\alpha$ increases.
 On the other hand, the $\sigma$ dependency is rather complicated.
 For $\alpha=0$, as shown in \ref{fig:histo}(b), the distribution becomes narrower as $\sigma$ increases.
 This suggests that the frequency heterogeneity breaks the states with large $|q|$ values.
 For $\alpha=0.3\pi$, as shown in Fig. \ref{fig:histo}(c), a similar tendency is observed for $\sigma \le 0.2$, but for $\sigma > 0.2$, conversely, the distribution becomes wider as $\sigma$ increases.
-In any cases, the distributions look like Gaussian; this property seems robust against the frequency heterogeneity and the phase delay in the interaction function.
-As a summary, we show the standard deviation the $q$ distribution for each parameter set $(\alpha,\sigma)$ in Fig. \ref{fig:map}(b).
-We can confirm that the standard deviation increases as $\alpha$ increases for any $\sigma$ values, whereas the dependence on $\sigma$ is not necessarily monotonous.
+In any cases, the distributions look like Gaussian; this property seems robust against the frequency heterogeneity and the phase lag in the interaction function.
+As a summary, we show the standard deviation of the $q$ distribution for each parameter set $(\alpha,\sigma)$ in Fig. \ref{fig:map}(b).
+We can confirm that the standard deviation increases as $\alpha$ increases for any $\sigma$ values, whereas the dependence on $\sigma$ is not necessarily monotonic.